'RuPaul's Celebrity Drag Race': See All the Mystery Stars in Drag

 Jordan Connor (**Winner**)

-Riverdale's resident Sweet Pea and star of Looking for Alaska, the actor -- with a little help from Trixie Mattel -- introduced the world to Babykins La Roux.
+The actor and Riverdale's resident Sweet Pea -- with a little help from Trixie Mattel -- introduced the world to Babykins La Roux.

 Jermaine Fowler

-As mentored by Bob the Drag Queen, Fowler is a stand-up comedian, actor (Superior Donuts and HBO's Crashing) and now, a drag queen named Miss Mimi Teapot.
+Fowler is a stand-up comedian, actor and now, as mentored by Bob the Drag Queen, a drag queen named Miss Mimi Teapot.

 RuPaul's Secret Celebrity Drag Race airs Friday at 9:30 p.m. on VH1.